ellysh/video-game-bots/ClickerBots/output-device-capture.md

 $color = PixelGetColor(200, 200, $hWnd)
 MsgBox(0, "", "The hex color is: " & Hex($color, 6))
 ```
 The script should analyze a pixel into the Paint application window even the window has been overlapped.
 Expected value of the pixel color is "FFFFFF" (white).
-But if you overlap the Paint window by another window with a not white color the result of the script executing will differ.
+But if you overlap the Paint window by another window with a not white color, the result of script executing is different.
 The API Monitor log of calls WinAPI functions for `PixelGetColorWindow.au3` script will be the same as for `PixelGetColor.au3` one.
 The "NULL" parameter is still passed to the `GetDC` WinAPI function.
 It looks like a bug of the `PixelGetColor` function implementation in AutoIt v3.3.14.1 version.
 Probably, it will be fixed in the next AutoIt version.
 But we still need to find a solution for reading from a specific window.

 Problem of `PixelGetColorWindow.au3` script is incorrect use of the `GetDC` WinAPI function.
-We can avoid it if all steps of the `PixelGetColor` Autoit function will be perform directly through the WinAPI calls.
+We will avoid it if all steps of the `PixelGetColor` Autoit function are performed directly through the WinAPI calls.

 This is example of direct WinAPI calls implementation in a [`GetPixel.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OutputDeviceCapture/GetPixel.au3) script:
 ```AutoIt